Argentina: Thousands march against abortion legalization bill | DW | 29.11.2020

-Thousands of anti-abortion activists took to the streets across Argentina against a new bill to legalize abortion.
+Thousands of anti-abortion activists have taken to the streets across the country to protest against a new bill to legalize abortion.
 The bill is backed by President Alberto Fernandez.

-Thousands of people held demonstrations across Argentina on Saturday against a new government-backed bill to legalize abortion.
+Thousands of people have held demonstrations across Argentina against a new government-backed bill to legalize abortion.

-Protesters were seen taking to the streets with Argentinian flags and sky-blue scarves which identify the anti-abortionists.
+Protesters were seen taking to the streets on Saturday with Argentine flags and sky-blue scarves which identify the anti-abortionists.
 They also carried signs with slogans like "Save Both Lives!" and "March for the Unborn."

 The protest, called by some 150 civil society organisations, was also supported by Catholic and evangelical groups.